-The Travelers Excellence in Community Resilience Award Application will be available from November 8 - December 15, 2017.
+The Travelers Excellence in Community Resilience Award Application is now closed.
+The 2018 winner will be announced in late May.

 Travelers is committed to raising awareness about disaster preparedness and creating discussion about the importance of improving response and recovery actions after major events.
 Through its charitable giving arm, the Travelers Foundation, and its public policy division, The Travelers Institute®, the company has created an annual Excellence in Community Resilience Award of $100,000 to recognize an organization that demonstrates leadership in addressing community resiliency.